 Invisible earbuds still need to sound good

 What’s the use of having well-hidden earbuds if the earbuds have a poor sound?
 It’s important to consider the frequency response on any set of earbuds, invisible or otherwise.
-Most of our picks compare favorably to our house curve that we set every reviewed pair of earbuds against.
+Most of our picks compare favorably to our preferred headphones curve that we set every reviewed pair of earbuds against.
 A good sounding pair of earbuds will reproduce your audio without great exaggerations of any frequency, leaving each part sounding basically as intended and audible.

 Some of these invisible earbuds come with apps that include an equalizer (or presets) so you can adjust the sound further too.
 Here the aim of tinkering is to reveal frequencies you can’t hear so well, and to tame those you hear too loudly.
 Alongside effective isolation and ANC, a frequency response that mirrors our house curve helps to keep your volume at a safe level, because you won’t be unconsciously turning up the volume to compensate for not hearing some frequencies as well as others.